icylisper/orb/README.md

 1. Table - a CSV or JSON file containing rules in a sparse form.
 Cells in the table can have expressions (see examples)
 2. Function - A python or Javascript file that can do arbitrary data transformation and filtering
 3. Expression - Inline expressions (see examples)
-4. Sexp - S-expressions that can do basic data transformations

 See Examples section for more concrete examples.